Dobatymo/metrohash-python/README.md

 ## Requirements

-The library has been tested on Linux Python 2.7 and 3.6, and on Windows Python 3.5, 3.6, 3.7.
+The library has been tested on Linux Python 3.6, and on Windows Python 3.6, 3.7.

 ## Install